Waning Crescent on

 Moon before descending node

-11 days after ascending node on 24 July 2010 at 07:59 in ♑ Capricorn.
-The Moon is located north of the ecliptic over the following 3 days, until the lunar orbit crosses from North to South in descending node on 7 August 2010 at 17:24 in ♋ Cancer.
+11 days after ascending node on 24 July 2010 at 07:59 in ♑ Capricorn the Moon is positioned north of the ecliptic over the following 3 days until the lunar crosses the ecliptic again from North to South in descending node on 7 August 2010 at 17:24 in ♋ Cancer.

 Moon before northern standstill

-13 days since the previous standstill on 22 July 2010 at 11:12 in ♐ Sagittarius when the Moon has reached South declination of ∠-25.034°, the lunar orbit is extending northward over the next day to face maximum declination of ∠24.984° at the point of next northern standstill on 6 August 2010 at 02:49 in ♊ Gemini.
+13 days since the last southern standstill on 22 July 2010 at 11:12 in ♐ Sagittarius when the Moon has reached South declination of ∠-25.034° the lunar orbit is extending northward over the next day to face maximum declination of ∠24.984° at the point of next northern standstill on 6 August 2010 at 02:49 in ♊ Gemini.

 Syzygy in 5 days